Arthur Miller's first play to have London world premiere

 He said the Arthur Miller Foundation, which had heard of the play but not seen it, gave him permission to ask the University of Michigan to search its archives.

-"Six weeks later they came back with a microfilm copy of it - a scanned version of his original transcript is there, complete with handwritten pencilled notes," Turner said.
+"Six weeks later they came back with a microfilm copy of it - a scanned version of his original transcript is there, complete with handwritten penciled notes," Turner said.

 The play, like many of Miller's works, draws on the dynamics and interactions of Miller's own family.
 His father, who had immigrated from a village that is now part of Poland, owned a clothing manufacturing business in New York City but the family lost almost everything in the 1929 Wall Street Crash.

-The plot centres on a student, recognisably based on Miller, returns home from university, filled with Marxist ideas, to challenge his father, who is struggling to keep the family business afloat in hard economic times.
+The plot centers on a student, recognizably based on Miller, returns home from university, filled with Marxist ideas, to challenge his father, who is struggling to keep the family business afloat in hard economic times.

 The play shows Miller's sharp ear for dialogue, spiced from time to time with what Turner called "those brave, rich lines that other people would shy away from".